PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     :returns: single row from the query results as a tuple of fields
     :rtype: tuple
-	:raises InvalidResultError: result does not have exactly one row
+    :raises pg.InvalidResultError: result does not have exactly one row
     :raises TypeError: too many (any) parameters
     :raises MemoryError: internal memory error